Why Cyprus? A Guide to the Pros & Cons for Expats (2026) | CyExpats.com

 🤔 Wondering About GESY Costs?

-GESY contributions are automatically deducted from your salary.
+GESY contributions are automatically deducted from your salary (typically 2.65% for employees).
 Find out exactly how much you'll contribute based on your income.

 Cost of Living: Cyprus vs. Other Countries